Ancestors lost in the crowd?

 Welcome to the home page for the History of High Easter and its inhabitants.

 Below you find links to a range of sources transcribed by History House.
-Further below under 'more local history sources' you will find to links to other places on the web where you can continue your research.
+Further below under 'more family and local history sources' you will find additional links to help you.

 High Easter inhabitants who voted in the 1847 general election.